 Texel sights & activities in our Texel travel guide

-In this Texel travel guide you will find practical recommendations for a holiday on Texel with Texel sights, activities and tips.
-The island on the North Sea in The Netherlands fascinated.
-Through their people.
-Because of the proximity to the mainland of The Netherlands.
+In this Texel travel guide you will find recommendations for a holiday on Texel with Texel sights, activities and tips.
+The island on the North Sea in Holland fascinates. through their people.
+Because of the proximity to the mainland of Holland.
 Because of their location in the sea.
 And because dunes, waves and wind determine life on the island.
 Petar and I love the sea.
 Above all, however, we like somewhat rougher, lonely landscapes.
-This is exactly how we experienced the Texel attractions during our visit in May.
+During our visit in May, we experienced the Texel attractions in exactly the same way.
 Rough, windy and few people on the beach.
-We have activities and attractions for you during our stay on the island of Texel North Sea beach vacation an der North Sea collected for you in our Texel travel guide.
+During our stay on the island of Texel we have activities and attractions for a North Sea beach holiday at the North Sea collected for you in our Texel travel guide.

-Everything you can about the Texel arrival need to know can be found in detail under this link.
+What the ferry to Texel will cost depends on the number of people and the size of the vehicle.
+Everything you about the Texel arrival need to know can be found in detail under this link.
 There you will find information about the ferry to Texel, the Texel vignette, parking on Texel, and everything else you need to know about getting to Texel.
 Where you can find a hotel on the beach in Texel, we will tell you in this article.

 In summer there is definitely more going on on the island.
 However, May is the perfect travel time for everyone who wants to avoid the hustle and bustle and enjoy nature and Texel attractions in peace.
 However, Texel is a good travel destination all year round.
 We were on the island at the time when the lambs are born in the sheep farms.
 You can find out more about this in this Texel travel guide.
 At the same time, however, we visited the coast of the island.
 What we discovered in the process, we present to you here.